 Only touch the white part of the tooth (crown), not the bit that was under the gum with red gum attached to it.
 Do not scrub it or place it in water.

 If you feel confident to do so, rinse off any dirt with milk and place it back into the hole it came out from in the mouth.
 Make sure it is facing the right way forward (any lumps should be on the palate side).
 You can use Aluminium Foil to make a temporary splint until you see your dentist.
-See the photo below!
+See the photo below at the bottom of the page!

 Mouth guards for Grinding and Snoring: